datacarpentry/sql-ecology-lesson/_episodes/03-sql-joins-aliases.md

 > in the `species_id` column.
 {: .challenge}

-In SQL a `NULL` value in one table can never be joined to a NULL value in a second table because `NULL` is not equal to anything, even itself.
+Remember: In SQL a `NULL` value in one table can never be joined to a `NULL` value in a second table because `NULL` is not equal to anything, not even itself.

 ### Combining joins with sorting and aggregation

 Joins can be combined with sorting, filtering, and aggregation.
 So, if we wanted average mass of the individuals on each different type of treatment, we could do something like